LunaSare/spring2023-data-science/README.md

-# Dat aScience Research in Biology - Fall 2022
+# Data Science Research in Biology - Fall 2022

 This is a [forkable](https://help.github.com/articles/fork-a-repo/) set of teaching materials for teaching biologists how to work with data through programming, database management and computing more generally.